|

 and Mary (Rambow) Heiden,

-Ernst "Ernest" and Emma Heiden,
+Ernst "Ernest" and Anna Heiden,

 Emma (Stock) Heiden,

-Agnes (Heiden) and John Koster,
+Lena (Heiden) and John Koster,

-John and Agness (Brockman) Heiden and
+John and Agnes (Brockman) Heiden and

 Edna (Heiden) and Henry Berns took turns hosting the gathering